 “I am so thankful to all the Consolidated Credit customer representatives for being so kind to us,” writes the second place winner, Marla and Rob Tebbenkamp of Alma, MO.
 “They were able to negotiate with our creditors and get us lower interest rates.
 They were able to get us a budget for groceries and gas.
 No longer, do we feel that our life is spinning out of our control… I have used many of the financial tools available online.
 I have used www.powerwallet.com.
 We are beginning to start thinking about saving for our retirement and our children”s college education.
 Now we have a better handle on our financial future.
 I hope that I can teach my children how to have financial freedom.”

 Stories from real people about their situations are great to share with others who may be facing a similar situation who are unaware that there is help available.
 Given the continuing economic down turn, many people are struggling and need help.
-Through tools like Consolidated Credit’s budgeting application and online financial literature, which anyone can use for free, we hope that it will be easier for people to deal with money matters and stay out of debt in the future.
+Through tools like Consolidated Credit’s online financial literature, which anyone can use for free, we hope that it will be easier for people to deal with money matters and stay out of debt in the future.
 These stories give us hope.

 Alan Hogan of Rowlett, TX told us his story of surviving a layoff and being scammed by an unscrupulous debt relief company to finding Consolidated Credit and finally having a solid plan and organization to help him pay off his debts.